Matt-FTW/dotfiles-docs/docs/getting-started/tips.md

 yay -Sy topgrade
 ```

+## Disable Random Wallpapers

+By default, the configuration comes with automatic wallpaper switching for every hour.
+If you dont want it, you can disable it by **removing the interval line** at the wallpaper section in the [pyprland.toml config](https://github.com/Matt-FTW/dotfiles/blob/main/.config/hypr/pyprland.toml) over on the hyprland config directory.

 ## For Laptop Users

 For the laptop users, there are some programs that you may want to install.